BillJr99/Ursinus-CIE100-Fall2024/_pages/syllabus.md

 **Discussion / Robert Alter, Genesis translator**

-> Stream online anytime between Monday, Oct 2 and Friday, Oct.
-6
+> Stream online anytime between Monday, September 3 - Friday, October 4
->
-> In 2021, Ursinus hosted Robert Alter, translator of Genesis, to speak
-> with us about his work.
-This virtual salon, titled "Bible Remix: A
-> Return to the Beginning (Genesis)," was an open discussion that engaged
-> the themes and texts of both semesters of the CIE.
-Dr. Alter gave a
-> brief talk positioning Genesis in relation to the overarching themes of
+> In 2022, Ursinus hosted Robert Alter, translator of Genesis, to speak with us about his work.
+This virtual salon, titled Bible Remix: A Return to the Beginning (Genesis),was an open discussion that engaged the themes and texts of both semesters of the CIE.
+Dr. Alter gave a brief talk positioning Genesis in relation to the overarching themes of CIE.
-> CIE.
 This was followed by a Q&A from faculty, staff, and students.
-We
-> recorded this unique event and will make it available to students this
-> semester as they read Alter's work for class.
+We recorded this unique event and will make it available to students this semester as they read Alter’s work for class.

 **In His Own Words: Ta-Nehisi Coates**

-> Stream online anytime between Wednesday, November 15 and Friday, Dec 1
+> Stream online anytime between Thursday, November 14 and Monday, December 2
->
-> "In His Own Words: Ta-Nehisi Coates" will include sections of Coates'
-> video interviews and speeches, in addition to readings of his work.
-The
-> goal is to give you a fuller sense of Coates' writing history, his
-> motivation and intent for writing, and his thoughts on *Between the
-> World and Me*.
-The recording will provide more context about the author
-> of *Between the World and Me* as you are reading his work.
+> In His Own Words: Ta-Nehisi Coates will include sections of Coates’ video interviews and speeches, in addition to readings of his work.
+The goal is to give you a fuller sense of Coates’ writing history, his motivation and intent for writing, and his thoughts on Between the World and Me.
+The recording will provide more context about the author of Between the World and Me as you are reading his work.

 [^1]: This introduction is adapted from the common CIE 100 course syllabus as of the time of this writing.